^

 Treatment of adenovirus infection

-In the febrile period shows bed rest.
-A special diet is required.
+During the febrile period, bed rest is indicated.
+No special diet is required.

 Drug treatment

-In most cases, with an uncomplicated form of adenoviral infection, etiotropic therapy is not prescribed.
-In case of severe infection, it is possible to prescribe arbidol, interferon preparations and its inductors.
-Among human leukocyte interferon drugs used: human leukocyte interferon dry 2 times a day in both nasal passages of 5 drops (0.25 l), interlock 1 drop 10 times a day in each eye (for the treatment of conjunctivitis), leukinferon for injection dry (injected in oil, inhalation) 100 thousand ME.
-Antibiotics are indicated when attaching a secondary bacterial infection.
+In most cases, etiotropic therapy is not prescribed for uncomplicated adenovirus infection.
+In severe cases of infection, arbidol, interferon preparations and their inducers may be prescribed.
+Among the human leukocyte interferon preparations, the following are used: dry human leukocyte interferon 2 times a day in both nasal passages, 5 drops (0.25 l), interlock 1 drop 10 times a day in each eye (for the treatment of conjunctivitis), dry leukinferon for injection (administered intramuscularly, by inhalation) 100 thousand IU.
+Antibiotics are indicated when a secondary bacterial infection occurs.

 Clinical examination